Version Control of Speaker Recognition Systems: Device-side deployment

 \subsection{Single version updating strategy}

 Version control for device-side deployment is relatively straightforward, as illustrated in Fig.~\ref{fig:on_device_model_update}.
-The user device only keeps a single model.
+The user device only keeps a single model at any specific time to minimize on-device storage.
 After the enrollment stage, the user's enrollment audio will be stored on the device.
 When there is a newer version of model available on the model storage server, the user device will download this newer model.
-Once the download completes, it will immediately trigger a process that uses the newly downloaded model to generate the new version of user profiles based on the enrollment audio.
-This process guarantees that the version of user profiles stored on the user device always match the version of the model.
+Once the download completes, it will immediately trigger a process on the device that uses the newly downloaded model to generate the new version of user profiles based on the enrollment audio.
+This process guarantees that the version of user profiles stored on the user device always matches the version of the model.
+The sequence diagram of this model update process is visualized in Fig.~\ref{fig:on_device_seqdiagram}.

+The only downtime of this single version updating strategy is when the download of the newer model has completed, but the background enrollment process with the newer model has not completed.
+If a user starts a runtime interaction during this short interval, it will fail.
+But since the background enrollment process usually completes within a few seconds, this is a very rare case.
+It can also be avoided by preserving the old model on the device before the enrollment with the newer model completes.